Application-Driven Innovation in Machine Learning: Reviewing

 These failure modes of the review process do not necessarily arise from the high-level reviewing guidelines of ML venues, but rather are the consequence of interpreting these guidelines according to the methods-driven research approach detailed above.
 Below, we attempt to provide guidance to reviewers and area chairs on how to interpret common rubrics for ML research excellence in the case of application-driven work.
-These may also be useful to ML venues interested in specifying reviewing guidelines with a greater degree of granularity.
+These may additionally be useful to ML venues interested in specifying reviewing guidelines with a greater degree of granularity.
+(See also the reviewer guidelines for the AAAI Special Track on AI for Social Impact.)